silverstripe/silverstripe-userforms/docs/en/creating-custom-fields.md

 ## How (without the "why")

-You need to create your own `EditableFormField` (the field which will be used in the CMS).
+You need to create your own subclass of `EditableFormField` (the field which will be used in the CMS).
 This class needs to implement the method `getFormField()`, which will need to return an instantiated `FormField` to be used in the frontend form.